Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/3-Authorization-II/protect-web-api/README.md

 ## Overview

-This sample demonstrates a Java Spring web application calling a Java Spring web API that is secured using Azure AD.
-It uses the [Azure AD Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory).
+This sample demonstrates a Java Spring web application calling a Java Spring web API that is secured using Microsoft Entra ID.
+It uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory).
 It uses the OAuth2.0 protocol.

 ## Scenario

-1. The client Java Spring MVC web app leverages the Azure AD Spring Boot Starter client library for Java to sign-in a user and obtain an AccessToken from **Azure AD**.
+1. The client Java Spring MVC web app leverages the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an AccessToken from **Microsoft Entra ID**.
-2. The **Access Token** proves that the user is authorized by **Azure AD** to call protected routes on the Java Spring web API **Azure AD**.
+2. The **Access Token** proves that the user is authorized by **Microsoft Entra ID** to call protected routes on the Java Spring web API **Microsoft Entra ID**.

 ![Overview](./ReadmeFiles/topology.png)